 GUIDELINES FOR EXECUTIVE REMUNERATION GUIDELINES FOR NON-EXECUTIVE DIRECTOR REMUNERATION Composition: remuneration packages for executive directors and other senior executives should include an appropriate balance of fixed remuneration and performance-based remuneration.
-Non-executive directors should be remunerated by way of cash fees, superannuation contributions and non-cash benefits in lieu of fees (such as salary sacrifice into superannuation or equity).
-Fixed remuneration: should be reasonable and fair, taking into account the entity's legal and industrial obligations and labour market conditions, and should be relative to the scale of the entity's business.
+Composition: non-executive directors should be remunerated by way of cash fees, superannuation contributions and non-cash benefits in lieu of fees (such as salary sacrifice into superannuation or equity).
+Fixed remuneration: should be reasonable and fair, taking into account the entity's obligations at law and labour market conditions, and should be relative to the scale of the entity's business.
 It should reflect core performance requirements and expectations.
-Levels of fixed remuneration for non-executive directors should reflect the time commitment and responsibilities of the role.
-Performance-based remuneration: should take into account individual and corporate performance and should be linked to clearly specified performance targets.
+Fixed remuneration: levels of fixed remuneration for non-executive directors should reflect the time commitment and responsibilities of the role.
+Performance-based remuneration: should be linked to clearly specified performance targets.
 These targets should be aligned to the entity's short and long-term performance objectives and should be appropriate to its circumstances, goals and risk appetite.
-Non-executive directors should not receive performance- based remuneration as it may lead to bias in their decision- making and compromise their independence.
-Equity-based remuneration: well-designed equity-based remuneration, including options or performance shares, can be an effective form of remuneration, especially when linked to hurdles that are aligned to the entity's longer-term performance objectives.
-Care needs to be taken in the design of equity-based remuneration schemes, however, to ensure that they do not lead to 'short-termism' on the part of senior executives or the taking of undue risks.
-It is acceptable for non-executive directors to receive an initial allocation of fully paid ordinary securities to align their interests with the interests of security holders, provided the allocation is approved by security holders in accordance with the Listing Rules.
-37 However, non-executive directors generally should not receive options or performance shares as part of their remuneration as it may lead to bias in their decision-making and compromise their independence.
+Performance-based remuneration: non-executive directors should not receive performance-based remuneration as it may lead to bias in their decision-making and compromise their objectivity. quity-based remuneration: well-designed equity-based emuneration, including options or performance rights, can be an effective form of remuneration, especially when nked to hurdles that are aligned to the entity's longer-term performance objectives.
+Care needs to be taken in the lesign of equity-based remuneration schemes, however, to insure that they do not lead to "short-termism" on the part of the remuneration it is generally acceptable for non-executive directors to receive securities as part of the remuneration to align their interests with the interests of other security holders.
+However, non-executive directors to receive securities as part of the remuneration to align their interests with the interests of other security holders.
+However, non-executive directors to receive securities as part of the remuneration to align their interests with the interests of other security holders.
+However, non-executive directors to receive securities as part of the remuneration to align their interests with the interests of other security holders.
+However, non-executive directors to receive securities as part of the remuneration to align their interests with the interests of other security holders.
+However, non-executive directors to receive securities as part of the remuneration to align their interests with the interests of other security holders.
+However, non-executive directors to receive securities as part of the remuneration to align their interests with the interests of other security holders.
+However, non-executive directors are remuneration to align their interests with the interests of other security holders.
+However, non-executive directors are remuneration to align their interests with the interests of other security holders.
 Termination payments: termination payments, if any, for senior executives should be agreed in advance and the agreement should clearly address what will happen in the case of early termination.
-38 There should be no payment for removal for misconduct.
-Non-executive directors should not be provided with retirement benefits other than superannuation.
+48 There should be no payment for removal for misconduct.
+Termination payments: non-executive directors should not be provided with retirement benefits other than superannuation.